Idea

 • Research the experience and qualifications of the specialist or generalist.

-• Make sure the generalist or specialist has exactly the right knowledge that will fill the gaps that your organization lacks.
+• Ensure the generalist or specialist has the right knowledge to fill the gaps your organization lacks.

 These tips can help you make an informed decision that aligns with your organization and project goals.
 Making the right decision can either make or break your project.